 - At the end of a game (or at an appropriate moment that you've determined), the game submits the player's score to one or more leaderboards you've created for the game.

 - To retrieve a player's results for a leaderboard, you can requests a time frame (daily, weekly, or all-time), and specify whether or not the user wants to see a social or public leaderboard.
-The Games service performs all the necessary filtering, and then sends the results back to the client.
+The Game service performs all the necessary filtering, and then sends the results back to the client.

-- In cases where there are a lot of scores to report, the Games service sends back only the data for the top leaderboard scores.
+- In cases where there are a lot of scores to report, the Game service sends back only the data for the top leaderboard scores.
 You can also retrieve raw score data for the top scores or the scores adjacent to the player's.

 Games can have multiple leaderboards, up to a maximum of 70.
 For example, a multi-level game might provide a different leaderboard for each level, and a racing game might have a separate leaderboard for each track.

 Leaderboard time frames

 The Play Game services SDK automatically creates daily, weekly, and all-time versions of every leaderboard that you create.
 There's no need for you to create separate leaderboards for each time frame.